How to Apply

 EGHI hosts two global health case competitions for students each year.

-The Intramural Emory Global Health Case Competition (EGHCC) is an innovative student learning program that brings together Emory students from multiple disciplines to address a critical global health challenge in both a competitive and collaborative environment.
-The 2023 Intramural Emory Global Health Case Competition will take place January 27 – February 4.
+The Intramural Emory Global Health Case Competition (EGHCC) is an experiential student learning program that brings together Emory students from multiple disciplines to address a critical global health challenge in both a competitive and collaborative environment.
+The 2024 Intramural Emory Global Health Case Competition will take place January 26 – February 3, 2024.

 The winning Emory team from the intramural competition goes on to compete in the Emory Morningside Global Health Case Competition.
-The Emory team and teams from guest universities spend seven days developing recommendations for a global health case.
-Teams from across the world compete for cash prizes and have the opportunity to network with each other and with professionals who volunteer to serve as judges and case advisors.
-The 2023 Emory Morningside Global Health Case Competition will take place March 10 – 18.
+EGHI hosts teams from universities around the world at Emory University who spend seven days developing solutions to a global health challenge or case.
+Multidisciplinary teams compete for cash prizes and have the opportunity to learn each other and from expert volunteer who serve as judges and case advisors.
+The 2024 Emory Morningside Global Health Case Competition will take place March 14 – 23, 2024.

 These are exciting and challenging events.
 If you are interested in participating in this year’s Emory Global Health Case Competitions, we encourage you learn about previous competitions and their case subjects.